Dark by Five

 Since 2007 Diederik van Dijk has spent his summers in Newfoundland, Canada as part of the ensemble in residence at the Gros Morne Summer Music festival.
 This ensemble has transformed into Dark by Five, a multi-genre and interdisciplinary group of artistic adventurers.

-Violinist Lynn Kuo has appeared as recitalist, guest soloist, and chamber musician across North America, Europe, and Asia.
-In demand as an interpreter of new music, Lynn has given numerous world premieres of acoustic and electroacoustic works written for her and various ensembles by composers from Canada, United States, Serbia, Croatia, and Ireland.
+Violinist Lynn Kuo has appeared as recitalist, soloist, and chamber musician across North America, Europe, and Asia.
+In demand as an interpreter of contemporary music, Lynn has given numerous world premieres of acoustic and electroacoustic solo and chamber works written for her and various ensembles by composers from Canada, United States, Serbia, Croatia, and Ireland.
 As guest soloist, Lynn has performed with the Tainan Symphony, Lviv Philharmonic, Lviv Virtuosi (Ukraine), Cantus Ensemble (Croatia), Orpheus Chamber Orchestra (Bulgaria), and the gypsy orchestra Rajkó Band (Hungary), Quebec Symphony Orchestra.

-David Maggs grew up in Corner Brook, Newfoundland and has spent much of his developmental years cultivating his talent as a classical pianist.
+David Maggs grew up in Corner Brook, Newfoundland and spent much of his developmental years cultivating his talent as a classical pianist.
 His primary teachers include Gary Graham, Jane Coop, Rena Sharon, Andre Laplante, and Marc Durand.
 As a pianist, he has performed in many places across Canada, the U.S. and in Europe, appeared frequently on CBC Radio, and been fortunate to collaborate with some of the most exciting players of his generation.
 In 2002, David founded Gros Morne Summer Music, a music festival that has grown into a year-round interdisciplinary arts festival dedicated to cultivating the value of artistic activities in community life.
-Under his leadership, GMSM has recently renovated St Pat’s Church into an innovative studio dedicated to blurring the live and virtual audiences in their presentations.
-In 2007, David launched a major initiative to coordinate culture and sustainability in Western Newfoundland with the help of renowned environmentalist David Suzuki that has ultimately led to the liminus festival – a summer gathering of interdisciplinary change scholars and practitioners dedicated to the intersecting links between the arts, sustainability, technology, health, and the natural world.
-He is currently a post-doctoral researcher at UBC’s Centre for Interactive Research on Sustainability, working with John Robinson.